Smithsonian’s “Hall of Petroleum”

 However convincing this exploratory data, the drilling of a wildcat is full of risk.
 In 1966, for example, 90 percent of such wells drilled in the United States proved to be dry holes — a sufficient indication of the difficulties in discovering the formation which does contain oil.

-Noting an alternative entrance to the hall’s Delbert Jackson mural, Bishop says it “brings one to a detailed scale model of a modern rotary-drilling rig and to a brief history of the development of the gasoline dispensing pump, culminating in a modern blending pump.”
+Noting an alternative entrance to the Hall of Petroleum Delbert Jackson mural, Bishop says it “brings one to a detailed scale model of a modern rotary-drilling rig and to a brief history of the development of the gasoline dispensing pump, culminating in a modern blending pump.”

 When the Hall of Petroleum exhibit closes, the mural is put into storage for three decades.
 The city of Tulsa will recover “Panorama of Petroleum,” thanks to its Gilcrease Museum, and in 1998 the mural is restored and installed at the Tulsa International Airport.